 Since mitochondria produce energy for the cell, and PQQ helps mitochondria work more efficiently, there is an overall increase of energy within your cells.
 The unused cellular energy is transferred to other parts of your body.
 If you struggle to have energy to make it through the day, or you experience fatigue or lethargy, this added boost of energy from PPQ will be important to you.
 One study found that participants who reported having problems with their energy, experienced a noticeable decrease in their fatigue after taking PQQ.
 If you’re looking for a boost to your energy, PQQ may help with that.

 Participants in the study mentioned above also reported that they were able to sleep better after taking PQQ for 8 weeks.
 Prior to beginning the study, these patients had been experiencing sleeping problems.
 PQQ seems to reduce the amount of cortisol, or stress hormone, within patients and improve their sleep.
-While PQQ’s benefits to sleep haven’t been studied thoroughly, these initial results seems promising.
+While PQQ’s benefits to sleep haven’t been studied thoroughly, these initial results seem promising.

 With a reduced amount of stress, researchers have begun to see improvements to memory.
 In this case, the combination of PQQ and CoQ10 may lead to memory enhancement and promoting cognitive health.
 CoQ10, like PQQ, is another nutrient that can offer support to the body’s mitochondria.
 Many patients often look at PQQ and CoQ10 as an either/or option, but taking one and ignoring the other may result in missing out on some big benefits.